 1. Clear Goals Exist

-In the flow state, we appear always to know what needs to be done.
-Tasks are goal-directed and bounded by rules.
+In the flow state, Csikszentmihalyi says, we always seem to know what needs to be done.
+We direct our tasks via our goals and we bound them by the rules of the game.
 There is, in the majority of cases, clarity of purpose directed towards clear goal outcomes.

 2. Constant Feedback